 As you are running for the first time, you’ll be asked to either create an account or log in to an existing account.
 It will also ask for agreeing to terms and conditions.

 Congratulations!
 You have successfully installed Steam.
-Thanks for using this tutorial for installing the latest version of the Steam on Debian 9 server.
+Thanks for using this tutorial for installing the latest version of the Steam on the Debian 9 server.
 For additional help or useful information, we recommend you to check the official Steam website.